adriens/schemaspy/README.md

 Schemaspy mavenized version
 ==========================================

-This schemaspu version run exactly the same code as the official one, except that it is build with maven and that it natively embeds DB2/AS400 support.
+This schemaspu version run exactly the same code as the official one, except that :
+* it is build with maven
+* it natively embeds DB2/AS400 support
+* Google ads have been removed

 TODO